An unranked, unfinished, and unapologetic list of stuff I own that has proven itself awesome. Criteria include awesomeness and ownership.

 Culligan RainDisc Showerhead – I can’t overstate the vital importance of a great shower head.
 If you can’t wash the world away under a proper deluge of hot water for a few minutes, then that world will keep on clinging.
 Like pine tree sap.
 Here’s where I admit I took out the filter so said deluge would be maximally deluge-icious.
 Like standing under a hot waterfall.

-Apple – My MacBook Pro, my Mac Pro tower, my iPad, my iPhone.
-While I don’t love absolutely everything about The House That Jobs Built, what works well works like a goddam.
+Apple – My MacBook Pro, my Mac Pro tower, my iPad, my iPhone, my Watch.
+While I don’t love absolutely everything about The House That Jobs Built (iTunes is pathetic, Pages etc can’t compete with Google), what works well works like a goddam.
 The rules are simple – gorgeous design and seamless integration across the product line.
 Nothing in the PC world can compare.
 Anyone who thinks it can either spends way too much time on the computer, or nowhere near enough.

 Apple EarPods with Remote and Mic – I was not expecting that.
 They’ve always been notoriously sucky, a mere begrudging fulfillment of obligation when you buy an i-thing.
 These new ones, though.
 These are very nice.
 At the price, fantastic.
 Way stronger fidelity than my Sennheisers or Bose at four and five times the price.
 And pretty comfortable.